 Linda Robertson – Originally posted on FaceBook on January 14, 2013

 If you’d like to listen to a much more extensive version of our story, it was filmed at Towne View Baptist Church in Kennesaw, GA in May 2022.
 There is also a recording of my presentation from NorthPoint Church in Atlanta from May 2021, which does not include everything from my more recent presentation, but does include a Q&A time that I’ve told has been helpful for many parents.

 You can also view our story as presented as part of For They Know Not What They Do, available on Amazon & iTunes.

 I am now working full-time (as a volunteer) working with parents of LGBTQ+ children whose children have just come out, or who are struggling to reconcile their faith with their love for their child.
-If you or someone you know has an LGBTQ child and needs support, I have a conference coming up in May 2022 and a weekly Parent Support Group that meets every Wednesday, and I’m also on the board of QChristian Fellowship, where I lead the Parent Team at QChristian.org – we have all kinds of resources.
+If you or someone you know has an LGBTQ child and needs support, I lead a weekly Parent Support Group that meets every Wednesday, and I’m also on the board of QChristian Fellowship, where I lead the Parent Team at QChristian.org – we have all kinds of resources.
 You can also email me at LindaDRobertson@gmail.com – I may not be fast to reply, but I will!